hamsternipples/nosedocs/noseblog.md

 if you think about these two worlds, they present some interesting differences. the physical world will be mostly filled with bodies behaving like they have been programmed to behave, with some humans mixed in. though LOA exists here as the basis to everything, the quantity of controlled bodies to behave in the way they have been programmed to will substantially reduce LOA's effects on the physical world.

-then, the dream world, also having its foundation in LOA will have its "manifestations" (which could be anything) reduced to a limited set of acceptable or least risky manifestations for its inhabitants (like dreaming about doing drugs, or dreaming about things that don't exist yet and aren't catalogued by them would be prohibitted).
+then, the dream world, also having its foundation in LOA will have its "manifestations" (which could be anything) reduced to a limited set of acceptable or least risky manifestations for its inhabitants (like dreaming about doing drugs, or dreaming about things that don't exist yet and aren't catalogued by them would be prohibited).

 to be continued...

 ### 2018-12-17 18:37 - the evolution of desire from era to era